cjgribel/eduxEngine/docs/design/Terrain.md

 # Terrain

 ## Purpose
-Terrain is now built around generated chunk batches.
+Terrain is built around generated chunk batches.

 The runtime end product is:
 - one generated batch per terrain chunk